Resources for Parishes Welcoming Deaf and Hard of Hearing People

 We want to welcome all people into the life of our diocese, parishes, and chaplaincies, but when it comes to parishioners and visitors who are Deaf, hard-of-hearing, or have other sensory disabilities we might feel unprepared or overwhelmed.
 But help and resources are available.
 The following brief summaries are meant to explain the basics of accessibility.

-First of all, for matters listed below or any others not addressed here, please feel free to contact the Pastoral Missioner to the Deaf in the Canon Pastor’s office.
+First of all, for matters listed below or any others not addressed here, please feel free to contact the Pastoral Missioner for Deaf and Disabilities Ministries in the Canon Pastor’s office.

 Interpreters for People Who are Deaf

 Sign language interpreters are usually professional individuals highly trained and skilled, and who are bilingual in English and American Sign Language (or other signed and spoken languages).

 Hiring sign interpreters can be easy with a little bit of knowledge.
 There are two major ways that interpreters can be employed.
 An interpreter can be directly hired by an institution; these individuals are typically referred to as ‘freelance interpreters.’
 The other option is hiring through an interpreter service agency.
 Using an agency will usually cost a little more.
 Interpreters work for an hourly fee (approximately $50-100/hour), with a two hour minimum.
 If you wish to use interpreters on a regular schedule, hiring an individual and negotiating the work and compensation can make this easier and more affordable.

 Your best option for hiring an interpreter is to be sure the provider is certified.
 For a comprehensive review of hiring interpreters and an explanation of best professional practices, see https://www.rid.org/about-rid/about-interpreting/hiring-an-interpreter/.